Unresponsive Program? Try This Trick to Keep from Losing Data

-In earlier versions of Windows if a program froze (hung, locked-up) there was nothing you could do about but kill the program using Task Manager/Processes/End Process.
-But Windows 7, 8.x, and Windows 10 users have at least a shot at un-freezing the program – plus you may get a nifty explanation of the problem too.
-And using this method to unlock or un-freeze a program will allow you recover the program without loosing any data.
+In earlier versions of Windows if a program froze (hung, locked-up) there was nothing you could do about it but kill the program using Task Manager/Processes/End Process.
+But Windows 7, 8, and Windows 10 users have at least a shot at un-freezing the program – plus you may get a nifty explanation of the problem too.
+And using this method to unlock or un-freeze a program will allow you to recover the program without losing any data.

 The next time you have an application that becomes unresponsive, do this:

 Press & hold down the Windows Key and tap the “R” key to open a Run command.